DylanScottCarroll/lodge_spec/01 Specification/03 Typing/08 Interface Intersection.md

 The type of a setter in the intersected interface must only be able to accept types that **all** setters matching the candidate can accept.
 Thus, the new type of the setter will be the [[06 Type Intersections|type intersection]] (not interface intersection).

+It may be the case that the necessary interface union fails, in which case the candidate member setter will not be present in the inrerface.

 For example, when merging the two following interfaces:
 ``` Lodge
 interface A {